mikelawrence/esphome-components/README.md

 ## Configuration Variables
 + **model** (**Required**, string): The model of the Range Finder Sensor.
 Options are ```TFMINI_PLUS```, ```TFMINI_S``` or ```TF_LUNA```.
 + **uart_id** (*Optional*, string): Manually specify the ID of the [UART Bus](https://esphome.io/components/uart) if you use multiple UART buses.
 + **sample_rate** (*Optional*, integer): The frame rate at which the sensor will output sensor data in samples per sec.
 For the TFMINI_PLUS and TFMINI_S the range is 1-1000.
 For the TFLuna the range is 1-500.
-Note when low_power mode is set to true for the TFMINI_S and the TFLuna model this range is 1-10.
+Note when low_power mode is set to true for the TFMINI_S and the TFLuna model the is significantly lower from 1-10.
 Default is 100.
 + **config_pin** (*Optional*, [Pin Schema](https://esphome.io/guides/configuration-types#config-pin-schema)): This pin when connected will be set high to enable UART mode. (*TF_LUNA only*)
 + **low_power** (*Optional*, boolean): Turns on low power mode.
 This also requires sample_rate to be 10 or less. (*TF_LUNA, TFMini-S only*)